pscedu/bridges2-examples/Bridges2-dist-DL-examples/README.md

 ## PyTorch

-Here we show an example of running PyTorch `DistributedDataParallel` framework in [PyTorch](Pytorch/) section.
+Here we show an example of running PyTorch `DistributedDataParallel` framework in the [PyTorch](Pytorch/) section.
-A slurm script is included to show how to set up the environment and structure the slurm script for running on Bridges-2 GPU nodes.
+A slurm script is included to show how to set up the environment and configuration to request resources for running on Bridges-2 GPU nodes.
+We also show example commands for running interactive sessions.

 ## Tensorflow
-Here we show an example of running Tensorflow `tf.distributed.MirroredStrategy` framework in [Tensorflow](Tensorflow/) section.
+Here we show an example of running Tensorflow `tf.distributed.MirroredStrategy` framework in the [Tensorflow](Tensorflow/) section.
-A slurm script is included to show how to set up the environment and structure the slurm script  for running on Bridges-2 GPU nodes.
+A slurm script is included to show how to set up the environment and configuration to request resources for running on Bridges-2 GPU nodes.
+We also show example commands for running interactive sessions.

 ## Horovod
-Here we show an example of running Horovod with Tensorflow in [Horovod](Horovod/) section.
+Here we show an example of running Horovod with Tensorflow in the [Horovod](Horovod/) section.
-A slurm script is included to show how to set up the environment and structure the slurm script  for running on Bridges-2 GPU nodes.
+A slurm script is included to show how to set up the environment and configuration to request resources for running on Bridges-2 GPU nodes.
+We also show example commands for running interactive sessions.